seasid3/pands-weekly-tasks/README.md

   This program asks the user to input a positive floating-point number and outputs an approximation of its square root.

 - Week 7: es.py
   This program reads in a text file and outputs the numbers of e's it contains.
 The associated text file name is moby-dick.txt.
-To run this program in the terminal you need to type: $ python es.py moby-dick.txt
+To run this program in the terminal, type: $ python es.py moby-dick.txt

 - Week 8: plottask.py
   This program displays a histogram of a normal distribution of 1000 values with a mean of 5 and a standard deviation of 2.
 Also, the function h(x)=x**3 in the rage 0 to 10 is plotted.
 Both plots are on a single set of axes.
 The image of the plot is saved as the file plottask.png.